Applied Behavior Analysis

-The minor in applied behavior analysis (15 credit hours) will prepare students to apply behavioral principles in order to increase or decrease targeted behaviors.
+The minor in applied behavior analysis (15 credit hours) will prepare students to apply scientifically-based behavioral principles in order to modify the behavior of individuals with autism spectrum disorder, behavior disorders, and cognitive disabilities.
 The ability to apply these principles is beneficial in the areas of education, nursing, psychology, speech and language pathology and other fields related to human services.

 The minor in autism spectrum disorder (15 credit hours) will educate students about the

 unique needs of individuals with Autism Spectrum Disorder (ASD) and provide

 students with training on effective strategies for successful integration

 of individuals with ASD into educational or community settings.
 There is a growing need for trained

 professionals in the areas of education, nursing, psychology, speech/language